Ahmad-Zaky/folio_okapi_local_environment/README.md

 - [ ] in `database.sh` file if we run `folio db staging import` or without staging the sql file may contain casts that are not present in the local db so you need to add them manually.
 - [ ] in `modules.json` in the `okapi` object we need a key to add custom java options.
 - [ ] in `modules.json` in the `okapi` object we want the env key value option like in the other modules.
-* TOOD: we need to only import schemas option so we do not need to drop the whole db and recreate it again.
+- [ ] we need to only import schemas option so we do not need to drop the whole db and recreate it again.
 - [ ] user permissions should be handled properly as new modules have new permissions, these new permissions should be granted to the logged in user.
 - [ ] while creating new db on importing a db sql file consider crate Database Objects as it should be like casts and extensions like (btree_gin, pg_trgm, pgcrypto, unaccent, uuid-ossp)
 - [ ] in env json array objects its better to use `key` value as the key of environment variable instead of `name`.